rustwasm/wasm-bindgen/guide/src/reference/attributes/on-rust-exports/typescript_custom_section.md

 the TS_APPEND_CONTENT string in the first example.

-This feature allows plain data objects to be typechecked in Rust and in TypeScript by outputing a type definition generated at compile time.
+This feature allows plain data objects to be typechecked in Rust and in TypeScript by outputting a type definition generated at compile time.